9 things to do in and around Zell am See

 Visit pretty Berchtesgaden

 Take a trip to the Bavarian town of Berchtesgaden, with its glacial river and picture-perfect church.
 The area has two main claims to fame – you can tour the 500-year-old salt mines to learn the history of the ‘white gold’, whizz down the giant miners’ slide and see a cathedral made of salt.
 Or head to the heights of the famous Eagle’s Nest, up at 1,834m.
 It was built by Hitler as a meeting place and is now home to a restaurant backed by spectacular mountain views.
-If you’re on an excursion, you’ll get a visit to the salt mines or Eagle’s Nest included.
+If you’re on a TUI experience, you’ll get a visit to the salt mines or Eagle’s Nest included.

 Make the most of trains & buses